Timeline shows how the deadly Toronto van attack unfolded

 - The 25-year-old suspected driver, Alek Minassian, is in police custody.

 Scroll down to learn how the incident unfolded.
-Warning: some of these images may be disturbing to some readers.
+Warning: Some of these images may be disturbing to some readers.

 1:26 p.m.
 ET: Police respond to reports that a van jumped a curb near Yonge Street and Finch Avenue in the northern section of Toronto.
 The van drove south toward Sheppard Avenue, hitting pedestrians along the way.